We are committed to making the Russell-Cotes Art Gallery & Museum as accessible as we can for everyone.

 Electric and manual wheelchair users are able to access most of the Russell-Cotes, provided that the dimensions do not exceed those of the UK reference wheelchair size.
 Unfortunately most tiller controlled class 2 & 3 scooters are not permitted in the house and should be parked outside.
 This is because they are too large and do not have the manoeuvrability required to safely access the listed building.
 We do, however, have a manual wheelchair for visitors to use (subject to availability); please ask at the information desk when you arrive.
 We also have seating areas throughout the house.

 The closest car park is Bath Road South and we recommend wheelchair users and people with any mobility issues use this car park to avoid the steep gradient on the East Cliff Promenade.
 More information is available at: Bournemouth accessible transport information Downloadable access information Disabled parking information

 Assistance dogs are welcome and we can provide drinking water if needed.
 Please ask at the reception desk.

 Buggy and pushchair access

 Buggies and pushchairs are welcome in the Café, Shop and Learning Gallery.
 There is limited storage at the main entrance or alternatively they can be parked in the garden.
 Unfortunately, the historic house was not designed to accommodate buggies and pushchairs.
-We understand that this can sometimes provide challenges and we adopt a flexible approach to cater for particular or exceptional circumstances.
+We have slings and a hip seat available as alternative options.